SwayamMehta10/HPC-Security-Dashboard-Falco/setup.md

 ## Falco Exporter
 Once Falco is installed and running with the gRPC output enabled, we can install the <a href="falco-exporter.md">falco-exporter</a>.

+## Falco Dashboard
+We can now import the Falco dashboard to Grafana.
+<a id="import_dashboard"></a>A custom dashboard has been created and the JSON file for it has been provided in this repository.

+To import the customized dashboard by following these steps:
+1. Download the <a href="falco dashboard.json" download>JSON</a> file for the custom Falco dashboard provided in this repository.
+2. Click **Dashboards** in the left-side menu.
+3. Click **new** and select **Import** in the dropdown menu.
+4. Upload the Falco dashboard JSON file **OR** Paste the dashboard JSON text directly into the text area.

+To learn more about managing your dashboard, you can visit <a href="https://grafana.com/docs/grafana/latest/dashboards/">Grafana Labs</a>.

+## Generating Events
+I have provided a few ways to <a href="generate events.md">generate sample events</a> that trigger the Falco agent.
+The results are reflected on the dashboard in real-time.

+You can also check out the <a href="https://falco.org/docs/event-sources/sample-events/">event-generator tool</a> provided in the official Falco docs.